UN calls for urgent seed, fertilizer aid for conflict-affected northern Ethiopia | www.lokmattimes.com

 The TPLF and the Ethiopian National Defense Force, backed by allied forces, have been engaged in an 18-month conflict that has reportedly left tens of thousands of people dead and millions of others in urgent need of humanitarian assistance.

-The Ethiopian parliament designated the TPLF as a terrorist organization in May 2021.
-(ANI/Xinhua)
+The Ethiopian parliament designated the TPLF as a terrorist organisation in May 2021.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app